 Office 661-766-2292, firstname.lastname@example.org

+Rigorous distance learning program for Cuyama Joint Unified School District.
 Our District is working with other school districts on a school reentry plan for the 2020-2021 school year.
-I have provided a DRAFT to our bargaining units to review and provide further input.
-When completed it will be posted on our website so that everyone can see it.
-I have completed the attestation (confirmation) to the Public Health in Santa Barbara that we have a plan in place prior to opening schools.
-I expect to have a complete plan in the next 2 weeks.
+I held a Reentry Plan committee meeting with certificated and classified staff on July 2.
+The Board held a board workshop on July 9 and took in community input.
+The Governor gave his guidelines for school reentry plans on July 17.
+Santa Barbara County is on the Governor’s watch list and school districts including Cuyama will be starting with a Distance Learning program on Monday, August 17.
+I expect to have a complete Reentry plan by July 31.
 The plan will focus on protocols that the district will follow to successfully open the schools for the 2020-2021 school year.
-The plans are subject to change.
+The plans are subject to change from one educational program to another based on the current situation at the time.
 We look forward to sharing the plan with the community once it is completed.
-Breakfasts and lunches for youth ages 0-18 (no matter if they are a student or not) are available “grab and go”-style Monday-Friday at the Recreation Center ONLY from 10am-12pm through our summer feeding program.
+Breakfasts and lunches for youth ages 0-18 (no matter if they are a student or not) are available “grab and go”- style Monday-Friday at the Recreation Center ONLY from 10am-12pm through our summer feeding program.

 From the Family Resource Center: